 What to Order: Our favorite lunch is the Zucchini Noodle Salad – think a Greek salad with zucchini noodles and garbanzo beans.
 But we also love the Cypress Combo: a cup of soup (the chicken noodle is so, so good), a Virginia ham & honey biscuit, and a side salad.

 Pro Tip: Check Stockpot's Instagram for Daily Specials, usually posted in their stories!
 They also have an in-house baker, and the dessert options are to die for.

 What to Order: Our go-to food court picks are either the tacos from La Hacienda Fresh Mexican Grill or the go-to mall dining classic, Chicken Teriyaki from Sakura Elite.

 Pro Tip: The mall has way more to offer than just the Food Court.
-Check out Chili's, Johnny Rockets, California Pizza Kitchen, or even Texas de Brazil (on Fridays) if you have a little more time.
+Check out Johnny Rockets or California Pizza Kitchen if you have a little more time.

 3. Slide Thru #Fam– Modern handhelds with Filipino and American flavors located inside Selden Market.

 208 East Main Street, #102

 Hours: Tuesday-Thursday, 11am-3pm; Friday-Sunday, 11am-5pm